A Plan

 • That a Hebrew of before 1250 B. C, did not inscribed the tablet?

-The next four posts consider these statements closely.
-Each respectively focus on:
+The next four posts concentrate on these statements.
+Each respectively focuses on:

 • Does the tablet contains proto-alphabetic letters?;